bryanforbes/Erasmus/README.md

 Erasmus retains the following data:

-* A user's internal Discord ID (a [snowflake](https://discord.com/developers/docs/reference#snowflakes)) ONLY if the user set a preferred version (this can be deleted using `/prefs unsetdefault`)
+* A user's internal Discord ID (a [snowflake](https://discord.com/developers/docs/reference#snowflakes)) ONLY if the user sets a preferred version using `/prefs setdefault` (this can be deleted using `/prefs unsetdefault`)
-* A guild's internal Discord ID (a [snowflake](https://discord.com/developers/docs/reference#snowflakes)) ONLY if a guild administrator sets a preferred version for the guild (this can be deleted using `/serverprefs unsetdefault`)
+* A guild's internal Discord ID (a [snowflake](https://discord.com/developers/docs/reference#snowflakes)) ONLY if a guild administrator sets a preferred version for the guild using `/serverprefs setdefault` (this can be deleted using `/serverprefs unsetdefault`)

 Erasmus **never** retains message content.